helloram007/evm-puzzles/README.md

 In some puzzles you only need to provide the value that will be sent to the contract, in others the calldata, and in others both values.

 You can use [`evm.codes`](https://www.evm.codes/)'s reference and playground to work through this.

+# Solutions

+## Puzzle - 1
+Solution: CALLVALUE is the amount of Wei we send in.
+So in the stack the first opcode is CALLVALUE. next OPCODE is JUMP, JUMP takes a value to JUMPDEST, so the JUMPDEST is at location 8. so CALLVALUE takes 8 and stores in stack, JUMP reads from stack the location it has to jump, it is 8.